mreiche/python-automation-framework/doc/uielement.md

 ## Reading values

-You can also read the actual value of the assertions.
+You can also read the actual value of the assertion without any checks.

 ```python
 text = ui_element.expect.text.actual